 Grenadier is an early season apple, ripening in mid-August in the UK and primarily intended for culinary purposes.
 It is very easy to grow - almost foolproof in practically any situation.
-The flesh cooks down to a cream puree, and is ideal for summer cooking.
+The flesh cooks down to a cream puree, and is ideal for summer cooking and baking.

 Unlike late season "cookers" such as Bramley, Grenadier apples do not keep particularly well, but they do hang on the tree so picking can take place over an extended period.

 Delivery from 16th April (when showing as in stock)

 Please fill in the details below and we will let you know when Grenadier apple trees are back in stock.

 Delivery period: Pot-grown trees can be delivered from September onwards.
 Bare-root trees can be delivered from mid-November onwards.
 Within those periods you can specify your preferred month of delivery during the checkout process.
 It is best to order as soon as you can to ensure items are reserved for you.

 *Mature size: Height shown is the approximate height of the tree when mature (after 5-10 years), not the height when supplied.
 See photos of trees as supplied.
 Actual mature heights may vary considerably dependent on your local conditions and training and pruning regime.

 Stock availability: Items showing as 'sold out' will probably be available again next season.

 Click here to be notified when we get more trees of this variety.